mascah/cookiecutter-turbo-django/docs/0-introduction/architecture-overview-cited.rst

 - **Testability**: Modules can be tested in isolation
 - **Scalability path**: Swap the in-memory bus for RabbitMQ/SNS when needed

 For simple model lifecycle hooks within a single module, Django signals remain appropriate.
-Domain events are preferred for cross-module communication.
+Domain events are preferred for cross module communication.

 See :doc:`/4-guides/event-driven-architecture` for comprehensive implementation details, code examples, and guidance on when to use signals vs events.